An introduction to the lost wax casting process.

 A World-Class Machined Investment Castings Manufacturer

-Utilize advanced lost wax & shell molding processes
+Utilize advanced lost wax & lost foam & shell moulding casting processes.

-Equipped with modern energy saving and environmental friendly production lines Automatic and semi-automatic wax and shell making, pouring, heat treat equipment
+Equipped with modern energy saving and environmental friendly production lines.

 Wax Patten Assembly